 1. How did you become interested in balance?

 I had a career as a nurse in the ICU and had established a very nice working relationship with physical therapists as we shared patient care.
 But is wasn’t until I was involved in a very severe auto accident in 1994 and became a patient in need of balance treatment that I realized that balance would be my area of specialization.
 I have been involved in establishing balance centers of excellence for 20 years.
-I was a specialist for the NeuroCom balance products, and I am now representing Bertec Balance Systems as a part of e3 Diagnostics.
+I was a specialist for the NeuroCom balance products.

 2. What are some reasons a healthcare facility or physical therapy practice would invest in a balance system?